Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Introduction

-Light induced chemical reactions possess the ability to redistribute energy throughout various electronic states and initiate changes in molecular geometry.
+Light induced chemical reactions possess the ability to redistribute energy over various electronic states and initiate changes in molecular geometry.
 This redistribution of energy plays a key role in a wide variety of molecular systems ranging from biological, atmospheric/interstellar, molecular switches and many more \cite{Kukura1006,Pederzoli2011,Mar1972,Maeda2015}.
 Fundamental understanding of the relationship between nuclear and electronic motion continues to be a primary driving force for scientific studies that seek to describe photochemistry on an ultrafast timescale.

 The goal of creating a “molecular movie”, which provides a clear step-by-step picture of both the electronic and nuclear dynamics on the timescales of nuclear motion, remains attractive in the field of physical chemistry.
-In order to pursue this goal, many techniques and methods have been employed, including photoelectron spectroscopy, X-ray absorption spectroscopy, electron diffraction and many other methods, all aiding in providing a clearer picture of the dynamics following photoexcitation.\cite{Stolow2004,Siwick1382,Wolf2017} As the fundamental understanding of standard systems grow, there will be increased demand to selectively modify molecular systems in order to fine-tune various chemical properties for use in future devices or applications.
+In order to pursue this goal, numerous techniques and methods have been employed, including photoelectron spectroscopy, X-ray absorption spectroscopy, electron diffraction and many other methods, all aiding in providing a clearer picture of the dynamics following photoexcitation.\cite{Stolow2004,Siwick1382,Wolf2017} As the fundamental understanding of standard systems grows, there will be increased demand to selectively modify molecular systems in order to fine-tune various chemical properties for use in future devices or applications.
 Of particular interest is acetylacetone (AcAc), which is a prototypical molecule that has been studied in depth to elucidate the ultrafast intersystem crossing between singlet and triplet states. \cite{Squibb2018,Kotsina,bhattacherjee_ultrafast_2017} The AcAc structure has many possible industrial, medical and environmental uses, as it can act as a chelating agent or serve as a structural component for UV-chromophores. \cite{KAWAGUCHI198651,Shatth,Zhang_AcAc_industrial}

-Controlling the rate of the transition between the singlet and triplet states can be used to influence the quantum efficiency of various relaxation pathways, ultimately favoring one over another.
+Controlling the rate of the transition between the singlet and triplet states can be used to influence the quantum efficiency of various relaxation pathways, ultimately favoring certain channels over others.
 One potentially significant modification to AcAc is the substitution of the CH\textsubscript{3} groups with CF\textsubscript{3} groups, as shown in Fig. \ref{fig:hfacacstruct}.